-Although most people assume that a server and waiter is the same thing but in reality, there is a huge difference between the two.
+Although most people assume that a server and waiter are the same things but in reality, there is a huge difference between the two.
 While a server as the term suggests “serves” the customers, waiters on the other hand are much like “Attendants”.
 They are there to answer customer queries and guide them about food.
 Moreover, they are also responsible for taking orders and waiting while the customer makes food decisions.
-Let us take the discussion a bit further and try to explain server and waiter difference more extensively.
+Let us take the discussion a bit further and try to explain server and waiter differences more extensively.

 Things You Need To Know As a Waiter

 As mentioned previously, waters are responsible for serving food and beverages in restaurants.
 It is indeed a tough job that requires skill and experience.
 If you are someone who is planning to pursue a career as a waiter, there are certain things you need to know.